[ Español | Deutsch | English ]

 Any exception to the above is decided individually at the point of entry (e.g., if someone travels with a one-way ticket only).
 Mexican embassies and consulates do not intervene in these decisions and cannot guarantee allowance into Mexican territory.
 But cases of inadmissibility are statistically rare.
 If this is your case, you can ask to speak with your embassy or consulate.
 Mexico is one of the most visited countries in the world.

-We recommend to read the following information on the immigration process in Mexico and the questions you may have to answer (in Spanish and German):
+We recommend reading the following information on the immigration process in Mexico and the questions you may have to answer (in Spanish and German):

 Requirements for minors (aged under 18) travelling to or from Mexico